buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 EXAMPLE  Chairs are catalogue items.
 One instance of the chair type, such as the Le Corbusier LC2 chair, is a typical item.
 Four instances of individual occurrences of the Le Corbusier LC2 chair are part of an interior design of the entrance hall and each has an individual placement in space.

-[SOURCE: 10303-212:2001, 3.7.13, modified - The sentence "Each occurrence is a separate item that refers to the typical item." has been removed from the definition and added as a Note to entry.
+[SOURCE: ISO 10303-212:2001, 3.7.13, modified - The sentence "Each occurrence is a separate item that refers to the typical item." has been removed from the definition and added as a Note to entry.
 EXAMPLE has been replaced by another example from the construction domain.]

 ### process